 One African-American man found this out the hard way in the 1950s when he was visiting family in the South from Chicago and called a white woman "Babe!"
 After his arrest, he was dragged from his jail cell with the police's blessing and lynched by a mob.

-One of the most moving parts of the Martin Luther King, Jr. Center are the statues of people of all races, creeds, and religions marching across “The Bridge to Freedom and Equality.”
+One of the most moving parts of the Martin Luther King, Jr. Center is the statues of people of all races, creeds, and religions marching across "The Bridge to Freedom and Equality."
 You can march or walk among this interactive exhibit and experience the march for yourself.

 Throughout the Center, Martin Luther King, Jr's lifetime of speeches and sermons are played for all to hear, and the exhibit climaxes with a stirring and tear-jerking exhibit from his April 3, 1968 speech to the Memphis sanitation workers.